-• Interdisciplinary collaboration, not only at the technical level but also when it comes to decision-making.
+Interdisciplinary collaboration, not only at the technical level but also when it comes to decision-making.
 Therefore, cross-sectorial and interdisciplinary collaboration at global and local levels should be promoted, with a clear aim to support

-- Improved integration of AMR generated from routine testing in diagnostic laboratories and AMC/AMU data collected at local, national and regional levels 9. - Improved automatic alert systems for early detection of outbreaks and the monitoring of effects of consequential control actions. - Using surveillance data to prioritize and follow-up on interventions. - Harmonization of the use of WGS, bioinformatic solutions and interpretation of WGS data to support epidemiological surveillance. - Development and/or improvement of databases and data analysis tools to support decision-makers and professionals (e.g. to support machine learning, mathematical modelling, or the application of artificial intelligence).
+- implementation that includes both scientific and political actors.
+For example, data needs to be translated into policies with a One Health approach. - Improved integration of AMR generated from routine testing in diagnostic laboratories and AMC/AMU data collected at local, national and regional levels . - Improved automatic alert systems for early detection of outbreaks and the monitoring of effects of consequential control actions. - Using surveillance data to prioritize and follow-up on interventions. - Harmonization of the use of WGS, bioinformatic solutions and interpretation of WGS data to support epidemiological surveillance. - Development and/or improvement of databases and data analysis tools to support decision-makers and professionals (e.g. to support machine learning, mathematical modelling, or the application of artificial intelligence).